Optimizely hires Jay Larson as its new CEO

 Optimizely was founded in 2009 by Siroker and Pete Koomen.
 Before starting the company, Siroker worked as the head of analytics for Barack Obama’s presidential campaign, and Optimizely built technology in a similar vein, helping businesses test different versions of their websites and apps.
 The company has now raised $146 million in funding and, as part of today’s announcement, says it’s grown to $90 million in annual recurring revenue.

 So why make the change at the top?
-Siroker said it was time to hire someone with experience building big enterprise software companies, and he pointed to a study showing (among other things) that startups seem to be more valuable when the founder willingly relinquish control of their job as CEO and the board of directors.Featured Image: Dan Siroker
+Siroker said it was time to hire someone with experience building big enterprise software companies, and he pointed to a study showing (among other things) that startups seem to be more valuable when the founder willingly relinquishes control of their job as CEO and control over the board of directors.Featured Image: Dan Siroker

 0